Oltre AI

 Many AI systems draw from sources that already rank well in traditional search.
 Google AI Overviews explicitly pull from top search results.
 Strong SEO gives you a head start in GEO.

 Relying on a single traffic source is risky.
-AI search is growing rapidly, and some estimates suggest AI-generated traffic could reach 20% of organic traffic by end of 2025.
-Having both channels covered protects against volatility.
+AI search is growing rapidly, and having both channels covered protects against volatility.

 Content optimized for both channels reinforces itself.
 Citations in AI responses can drive branded searches.
 High rankings in Google contribute to AI visibility.
 The two strategies amplify each other.